liquinlab/elm-smile/docs/coding/randomization.md

 You can also remove seeded random number generation within a component (e.g., if you'd like to re-randomize the condition assignment without starting over the entire experiment).
-To do so, in the same dropdown shown above, switch off "Fixed Seed."
+To do so, in the same menu shown above, switch off "Fixed Seed."
 Now, every time you refresh the page, everything in the View will be newly randomized.

-In the same dropdown, you can also override the assigned conditions, by clicking on the dropdown for each condition:
+In the same "Random" menu, you can also override the assigned conditions, by clicking on the dropdown for each condition:

 ![Nav bar condition override](/images/conditionoverride.png)

 This could be useful e.g. if you want to preview what different in-View randomization outputs might look like without re-starting the whole experiment.
+For example, if you click on a different instructionsVersion condition in the example shown above, the page will immediately reload to show the new condition.